migorman/example-voting-app/worker/Readme.md

-this is worker java app
+This is worker java app